regolith-linux/regolith-linux.github.io/troubleshooting.md

 title: Troubleshooting
 ---

 This page contains information that may help if you encounter an issue with Regolith Linux.
-If your problem isn't already here, kindly [file an issue](https://github.com/regolith-linux/regolith-desktop/issues) and describe your problem.
+If your problem isn't already here, you can join the [Slack channel](https://regolith-linux.herokuapp.com/) to ask, or kindly [file an issue](https://github.com/regolith-linux/regolith-desktop/issues) and describe your problem.

 # Update